| |

 • Special features: Almost 360-degree views atop Mount Tom Tower

 Come spy on the town of Litchfield under a blanket of snow from atop Mount Tom Tower!
+One of the best hikes to do in Litchfield.

 The walk up to the tower isn't long and then you'll just have to climb a few sets of its stairs to experience these beautiful winter views.
 This is a go-to hike for sunrise or sunset if you want to make this view even better with a magical golden hour glow. ✨